briandfoy/briandfoy.github.io/_posts/2020-06-25-what-is-legacy-code.md

 Here's the rub, though.
 Not many people are skilled practitioners.
 Many people in the software industry get by with cut-and-paste and luck.
 Not only do they not understand their tools, they don't care to.
 It's the same with their problem domain.
 How many programmers do you know who would talk to a customer (or co-worker) to see what they need?
 Maybe you know some, but when you consider all of the programmers whom you have met, how often is that true?

 Now consider the counter case.
 You have a talented but unskilled junior programmer who is starting to learn their tools and is new to the problem domain.
-They have the aptitude but not the experienced.
+They have the aptitude but not the experience.
 They are motivated to learn.
 Does that make the enterprise code they see in source control any easier to understand?
 Does that junior programmer's comfort level change the quality of the code?

 But what about the burnt-out greybeard sitting next them who knows every corner of the code, has been with the same company for a couple decades, and is friends with people in the non-tech departments.
 They are well-versed in the problem domain and know their tools.
 They can fix any problem that comes up in the same day.
 Is that code difficult to understand or difficult to change?
 Not for them it isn't.
 Does that make it not legacy?